Three Reasons to Plan a Visit to Fort McHenry

 Fort McHenry has a full calendar of events designed to bring history to life for visitors.
 Living history programs take place every weekend in the spring and summer months.
 And special events like fife and drum camp and junior ranger day teach children about the legacy of the fort.

-Each September, Fort McHenry celebrates Defenders Day, honoring the success of the Battle of Baltimore.
+Each September, Fort McHenry celebrates Defenders’ Day, honoring the success of the Battle of Baltimore.
 Participate in a weekend of parades, living history demonstrations, music and a fireworks show.
+They host an annual Star Spangled Spectacular benefit to raise money for and celebrate The Friends of Fort McHenry.

 During Fleet Week, which happens every two years in Baltimore, Fort McHenry is a prime viewing spot for the air show.
 Bring a blanket or chair to watch from the lawn.